Ongoing HIPAA compliance for companies that manage and process patient health information.

 In addition, a requirement that may be necessary for a hospital or health system may not be reasonable for a physician practice or IT service provider.

-The HCP program is a partnership between Sword & Shield and your organization with the goal of achieving and maintaining a compliant state well beyond the initial assessment.
+The HIPAA Compliance Program is a partnership between Sword & Shield and your organization with the goal of achieving and maintaining HIPAA compliance well beyond the initial HIPAA risk assessment.

 Sword & Shield’s HIPAA experts take the stress of compliance off you by helping to make sense of the HIPAA rules and how they apply to your business, as well as how they compare to state laws since you must adhere to the more stringent law.